mycelium-ethereum/perpetual-pools-contracts/README.md

 Any issues in the [public repository](https://github.com/tracer-protocol/perpetual-pools-contracts) that were opened **prior to the start of CARE** are considered known and thus out-of-scope.

+## Security Assumptions ##

+Any given pool will be upkept (that is to say `PoolCommitter::performUpkeepSinglePool` or `PoolCommitter::performUpkeepMultiplePools` is called with the LeveragedPool's address as a parameter) within a reasonable time after an update interval finishes (~15 minutes maximum).

+## Update Interval ##

+The update interval (`LeveragedPool::updateInterval`) is typically 1 hour (3600 seconds).

 ## Contributing ##

 ### Install ###